 b) Requirements of the IVDR for in-house IVDs:

-The IVDR wants to continue to permit in-house devices without the involvement of notified bodies and without CE marking (clauses 28 and 29 in the foreword section).
-As a result, in Article 5(5), the IVDR sets out the requirements that laboratories must meet for tests manufactured and used only within health institutions (this also includes the remote use of in-house IVD software; see MDCG 2023-1 3.2.2).
-These include:
+The IVDR wants to continue to permit in-house devices without the involvement of notified bodies and without CE marking.
+As a result, in Article 5(5), the IVDR sets out the requirements that laboratories must meet for tests manufactured and used only within health institutions (including remote use of in-house IVD software; see MDCG 2023-1 3.2.2).
+These are as follows:

-- For all in-house IVDs, conformity with the general safety and performance requirements according to Annex I of the IVDR must be demonstrated.
+- Demonstrate compliance with the general safety and performance requirements according to Annex I of the IVDR.
+These include, among other things:

-- The manufacturer and use of the devices occurs under appropriate quality management systems.
+- The manufactur and use of in-house IVDs within the framework of appropriate quality management systems.

-- The health institution justifies in its documentation that the target patient group’s specific needs cannot be met, or cannot be met at the appropriate level of performance by an equivalent device available on the market.
+- Documented justification that the target patient group’s specific needs cannot be met, or cannot be met at the appropriate level of performance by an equivalent device available on the market.

-- This is possibly the most significant new requirement because LDTs for which there is an equivalent CE-IVD device on the market no longer have a right to exist.
+- This is certainly a decisive new requirement, because it means that many in-house IVDs for which there is an equivalent CE-IVD product on the market no longer have a right to exist.

 The Johner Institute supports medical laboratories in the implementation of all IVDR requirements.
 Contact us if you have any questions.